lliuti/Fading_Blue/Notes.md

 > have to make the start of level 4 easier.
 > add a checkpoint above the crystal in level 4.

+3.
+Tester: Sayuri.
+Sequence: from start to end.
+Disclaimers: there is still transitions between levels.

+> Feedbacks on the Gameplay:
+> 8/10 -> not 10 because the jumping mechanic is really hard.

+> Feedbacks on the Presentation:
+> 10/10

+> Feedbacks on the Theme:
+> 9/10 -> not 10 because there should be more references to being a freak, something related "to the red ones"
+> without the red ones, the beginning does not make sense. it doesn't look like the end of the game.

+> General Feedbacks:
+> in the last scene, transition from the light to the credits.

+> Bugs/Glitches found:
+> from scene 7 to 8 all sounds went to 0

+> Notes during gameplay:
+> she is stuck on the wall in level 4 (for a loooooooooong time)
+> the cave entrance sprite is not blending with the background. must change it asap
+>

 ---

 ASSETS THAT ARE NOT MINE: